andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-five/swift-five-2021-02-14.md

 {{< tweet 1356655172169170944 >}}

-## Core ML brings the beauty of braille to the seeing
+## CoreML brings the beauty of braille to the seeing

 How cool is this?
 [Aaron Stephenson](https://twitter.com/azzoor) is learning braile.
 He's also a developer.

 What does he do to check himself to make sure he's reading things correctly?
-He trains a Core ML model to recognize braile letters and display them using augmented reality.
+He trains a CoreML model to recognize braile letters and display them using augmented reality.

 Beautiful.